Welcome to McClellan Orthodontics!

 Second phase treatment begins once most of the adult teeth have erupted.
 This phase usually requires 12 months with braces on all of the teeth.
 After the second phase of treatment retainers will be worn in order to hold the teeth in the correct position.

 The AcceleDent™ System is a new technology designed to decrease the time you are in braces or Invisalign by increasing the rate of tooth movement.
 Results from a Randomized Controlled Clinical Trial, conducted at the University of Texas Health Science Center at San Antonio, demonstrate that tooth movement could be increased by 38-50%.

-The AcceleDent™ System is light, comfortable, hands-free and can be used 20 minutes per day while engaged in variety of daily activities including reading, watching television, listening to music and doing school work.
+The AcceleDent™ System is light, comfortable, hands-free, and can be used 20 minutes per day while engaged in a variety of daily activities including reading, watching television, listening to music, and doing schoolwork.

 Damon Clear Braces